qkzk/fm/development.md

   - [x] fm plugin remove name : remove the file from .local and config inform
   - [x] fm plugin list: will display all plugins
 - [x] FIX: moving files from same part shouldn't require a copy and should be instant
+- [x] IMP: should we prevent moving to a subdirectory ? `mv: cannot move to a subdirectory of itself`
 - [ ] BUG: preview can stop and display "preview as empty"
 - [ ] BUG: status.index should be replaced by a bool instead of usize.
 - [ ] IMP: paths in command should always be OSString. use PathBuf::to_oss_string or whatever whenever it's possible.